 Tribal Data Work Group (TDWG).

-WRAP Work Groups will be composed of members from WRAP member agencies, and Co-Chairs of each work group will be designated by the TSC to lead and execute the activities associated with the individual work group, outlined in each work group’s workplan document.
+WRAP Work Groups will be composed of members from WRAP member agencies, and Co-Chairs of each work group will be designated by the TSC and approved by the WRAP Board to lead and execute the activities associated with the individual work group, outlined in each work group’s workplan scope document.
 Some work groups will or could have significant participation from industry and environmental stakeholders, as directed by the Board and overseen by the TSC.
-The TSC will provide oversight of the work groups by reviewing their annual Workplans, budget, projects and deliverables, via routine status reports, and periodic interaction with the work groups’ Chairs and members.
+The TSC will provide oversight of the work groups by reviewing their workplans, budget, projects and deliverables, via routine status reports, and periodic interaction with the work groups’ Chairs and members.

 Coordination